hmhv/ASCAPIClient/docs/SubscriptionGroupsAPI.md

 import ASC

 let id = "id_example" // String | the id of the requested resource
+let filterProductId = ["inner_example"] // [String] | filter by attribute 'productId' (optional)
 let filterName = ["inner_example"] // [String] | filter by attribute 'name' (optional)
-let filterProductId = ["inner_example"] // [String] | filter by attribute 'productId' (optional)
 let filterState = ["filterState_example"] // [String] | filter by attribute 'state' (optional)
-let sort = ["sort_example"] // [String] | comma-separated list of sort expressions; resources will be sorted as specified (optional) let fieldsPromotedPurchases = ["fieldsPromotedPurchases_example"] // [String] | the fields to include for returned resources of type promotedPurchases (optional) let fieldsSubscriptionPromotionalOffers = ["fieldsSubscriptionPromotionalOffers_example"] // [String] | the fields to include for returned resources of type subscriptionPromotionalOffers (optional) let fieldsSubscriptionOfferCodes = ["fieldsSubscriptionOfferCodes_example"] // [String] | the fields to include for returned resources of type subscriptionOfferCodes (optional) let fieldsSubscriptionAppStoreReviewScreenshots = ["fieldsSubscriptionAppStoreReviewScreenshots_example"] // [String] | the fields to include for returned resources of type subscriptionAppStoreReviewScreenshots (optional) let fieldsSubscriptions = ["fieldsSubscriptions_example"] // [String] | the fields to include for returned resources of type subscriptions (optional) let fieldsSubscriptionAvailabilities = ["fieldsSubscriptionAvailabilities_example"] // [String] | the fields to include for returned resources of type subscriptionAvailabilities (optional) let fieldsSubscriptionGroups = ["fieldsSubscriptionGroups_example"] // [String] | the fields to include for returned resources of type subscriptionGroups (optional) let fieldsSubscriptionIntroductoryOffers = ["fieldsSubscriptionIntroductoryOffers_example"] // [String] | the fields to include for returned resources of type subscriptionIntroductoryOffers (optional) let fieldsSubscriptionPrices = ["fieldsSubscriptionPrices_example"] // [String] | the fields to include for returned resources of type subscriptionPrices (optional) let fieldsSubscriptionLocalizations = ["fieldsSubscriptionLocalizations_example"] // [String] | the fields to include for returned resources of type subscriptionLocalizations (optional) let limit = 987 // Int | maximum resources per page (optional) let limitSubscriptionLocalizations = 987 // Int | maximum number of related subscriptionLocalizations returned (when they are included) (optional) let limitIntroductoryOffers = 987 // Int | maximum number of related introductoryOffers returned (when they are included) (optional) let limitPromotionalOffers = 987 // Int | maximum number of related promotionalOffers returned (when they are included) (optional) let limitOfferCodes = 987 // Int | maximum number of related offerCodes returned (when they are included) (optional) let limitPrices = 987 // Int | maximum number of related prices returned (when they are included) (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional)
+let sort = ["sort_example"] // [String] | comma-separated list of sort expressions; resources will be sorted as specified (optional) let fieldsSubscriptions = ["fieldsSubscriptions_example"] // [String] | the fields to include for returned resources of type subscriptions (optional) let fieldsSubscriptionLocalizations = ["fieldsSubscriptionLocalizations_example"] // [String] | the fields to include for returned resources of type subscriptionLocalizations (optional) let fieldsSubscriptionAppStoreReviewScreenshots = ["fieldsSubscriptionAppStoreReviewScreenshots_example"] // [String] | the fields to include for returned resources of type subscriptionAppStoreReviewScreenshots (optional) let fieldsSubscriptionGroups = ["fieldsSubscriptionGroups_example"] // [String] | the fields to include for returned resources of type subscriptionGroups (optional) let fieldsSubscriptionIntroductoryOffers = ["fieldsSubscriptionIntroductoryOffers_example"] // [String] | the fields to include for returned resources of type subscriptionIntroductoryOffers (optional) let fieldsSubscriptionPromotionalOffers = ["fieldsSubscriptionPromotionalOffers_example"] // [String] | the fields to include for returned resources of type subscriptionPromotionalOffers (optional) let fieldsSubscriptionOfferCodes = ["fieldsSubscriptionOfferCodes_example"] // [String] | the fields to include for returned resources of type subscriptionOfferCodes (optional) let fieldsSubscriptionPrices = ["fieldsSubscriptionPrices_example"] // [String] | the fields to include for returned resources of type subscriptionPrices (optional) let fieldsPromotedPurchases = ["fieldsPromotedPurchases_example"] // [String] | the fields to include for returned resources of type promotedPurchases (optional) let fieldsSubscriptionAvailabilities = ["fieldsSubscriptionAvailabilities_example"] // [String] | the fields to include for returned resources of type subscriptionAvailabilities (optional) let fieldsWinBackOffers = ["fieldsWinBackOffers_example"] // [String] | the fields to include for returned resources of type winBackOffers (optional) let fieldsSubscriptionImages = ["fieldsSubscriptionImages_example"] // [String] | the fields to include for returned resources of type subscriptionImages (optional) let limit = 987 // Int | maximum resources per page (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitSubscriptionLocalizations = 987 // Int | maximum number of related subscriptionLocalizations returned (when they are included) (optional) let limitIntroductoryOffers = 987 // Int | maximum number of related introductoryOffers returned (when they are included) (optional) let limitPromotionalOffers = 987 // Int | maximum number of related promotionalOffers returned (when they are included) (optional) let limitOfferCodes = 987 // Int | maximum number of related offerCodes returned (when they are included) (optional) let limitPrices = 987 // Int | maximum number of related prices returned (when they are included) (optional) let limitWinBackOffers = 987 // Int | maximum number of related winBackOffers returned (when they are included) (optional) let limitImages = 987 // Int | maximum number of related images returned (when they are included) (optional)

-SubscriptionGroupsAPI.subscriptionGroupsSubscriptionsGetToManyRelated(id: id, filterName: filterName, filterProductId: filterProductId, filterState: filterState, sort: sort, fieldsPromotedPurchases: fieldsPromotedPurchases, fieldsSubscriptionPromotionalOffers: fieldsSubscriptionPromotionalOffers, fieldsSubscriptionOfferCodes: fieldsSubscriptionOfferCodes, fieldsSubscriptionAppStoreReviewScreenshots: fieldsSubscriptionAppStoreReviewScreenshots, fieldsSubscriptions: fieldsSubscriptions, fieldsSubscriptionAvailabilities: fieldsSubscriptionAvailabilities, fieldsSubscriptionGroups: fieldsSubscriptionGroups, fieldsSubscriptionIntroductoryOffers: fieldsSubscriptionIntroductoryOffers, fieldsSubscriptionPrices: fieldsSubscriptionPrices, fieldsSubscriptionLocalizations: fieldsSubscriptionLocalizations, limit: limit, limitSubscriptionLocalizations: limitSubscriptionLocalizations, limitIntroductoryOffers: limitIntroductoryOffers, limitPromotionalOffers: limitPromotionalOffers, limitOfferCodes: limitOfferCodes, limitPrices: limitPrices, include: include) { (response, error) in
+SubscriptionGroupsAPI.subscriptionGroupsSubscriptionsGetToManyRelated(id: id, filterProductId: filterProductId, filterName: filterName, filterState: filterState, sort: sort, fieldsSubscriptions: fieldsSubscriptions, fieldsSubscriptionLocalizations: fieldsSubscriptionLocalizations, fieldsSubscriptionAppStoreReviewScreenshots: fieldsSubscriptionAppStoreReviewScreenshots, fieldsSubscriptionGroups: fieldsSubscriptionGroups, fieldsSubscriptionIntroductoryOffers: fieldsSubscriptionIntroductoryOffers, fieldsSubscriptionPromotionalOffers: fieldsSubscriptionPromotionalOffers, fieldsSubscriptionOfferCodes: fieldsSubscriptionOfferCodes, fieldsSubscriptionPrices: fieldsSubscriptionPrices, fieldsPromotedPurchases: fieldsPromotedPurchases, fieldsSubscriptionAvailabilities: fieldsSubscriptionAvailabilities, fieldsWinBackOffers: fieldsWinBackOffers, fieldsSubscriptionImages: fieldsSubscriptionImages, limit: limit, include: include, limitSubscriptionLocalizations: limitSubscriptionLocalizations, limitIntroductoryOffers: limitIntroductoryOffers, limitPromotionalOffers: limitPromotionalOffers, limitOfferCodes: limitOfferCodes, limitPrices: limitPrices, limitWinBackOffers: limitWinBackOffers, limitImages: limitImages) { (response, error) in
     guard error == nil else {
         print(error)
         return